SylveonDeko/SylveonDeko/Readme.md

 ---

 ### 🚀 Main Projects:
-- **[Mewdeko](https://github.com/SylveonDeko/Mewdeko)**: An all-purpose and free Discord bot tailored for maximizing fun and utility in your server—your very own digital Pokémon!
+- **[Mewdeko](https://github.com/SylveonDeko/Mewdeko)**: An all-purpose and free Discord bot tailored for maximizing fun and utility in your server, the only bot truly symbolizing what it means to be FOSS!
-- **[MewdekoDash](https://github.com/SylveonDeko/MewdekoDash)**: The central hub for Mewdeko, offering a user-friendly dashboard for customizing your experience.
+- **[MewdekoDash](https://github.com/SylveonDeko/MewdekoDash)**: The central hub for Mewdeko, offering a user-friendly dashboard(soon:tm: for customizing your experience.

 ### 🛠️ Languages and Tools:
 <p align="center">